home-assistant/developers.home-assistant/docs/config_entries_config_flow_handler.md

 - Serial number of a device
 - MAC address: formatted using `homeassistant.helpers.device_registry.format_mac`; Only obtain the MAC address from the device API or a discovery handler.
 Tools that rely on reading the arp cache or local network access such as `getmac` will not function in all supported network environments and are not acceptable.
-- Latitude and Longitude or other unique Geo Location
+- A string representing the latitude and longitude or other unique geo location
 - Unique identifier that is physically printed on the device or burned into an EEPROM

 #### Sometimes acceptable sources for a unique ID for local devices